Skip to content

 When you hear that a Millionaire has filed for bankruptcy, it’s because their net worth did not reflect a millionaire status.
 They had a lot of assets, but they had far more debt.
 That drives home the importance of knowing your net worth.

-Credit Score or Net Worth – Which is Better?
+Credit Score or Net Worth – Which Is Better?

 It’s good to pay attention to both your credit score and your net worth.